 The Maricopa County Industrial Development Authority (MCIDA) and Phoenix IDA offer the Home in Five Advantage Program to help low- to moderate-income families afford a home in Maricopa County.
-Since its inception, the program has helped more than 22,000 buyers in the Phoenix metro area secure a combined $170 million-plus in down payment assistance.
 Through the program, borrowers can obtain a 30-year fixed-rate conventional, FHA or VA loan and a three-year forgivable second loan to be used for a down payment and closing costs.
-No payments are required on the second loan unless you sell your home or refinance the first loan within the first three years.
+You are not required to repay the second loan unless you sell your home or refinance the first loan within the first three years.

-- Must move in within 60 days of closing
+- To move in within 60 days of closing

-Through the Home in Five Advantage Program, an additional 1 percent in down payment and closing cost assistance is available for certain groups in Maricopa County, including:
+The Home in Five Advantage Program also offers an additional 1 percent in down payment and closing cost assistance to the following:

 - Qualified U.S. military personnel and veterans